-Making effective use of land

-- 1.6.9 120.
-Planning policies and decisions should: - a) encourage multiple benefits from both urban and rural land, including through mixed use

-- schemes and taking opportunities to achieve net environmental gains - such as developments that would enable new habitat creation or improve public access to the countryside; - c) give substantial weight to the value of using suitable brownfield land within settlements for homes and other identified needs, and support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land; - d) promote and support the development of underutilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively (for example converting space above shops, and building on or above service yards, car parks, lock-ups and railway infrastructure)

-Achieving appropriate densities

-- 1.6.10 124.
-Planning policies and decisions should support development that makes efficient use of land, taking into account: - c) the availability and capacity of infrastructure and services - both existing and proposed - as well as their potential for further improvement

-Achieving well designed places

-- 1.6.11 130.
-Planning policies and decisions should ensure that developments: - a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities);
+- opportunities for avoiding and mitigating any adverse effects, and for net environmental gains; and - e) patterns of movement, streets, parking and other transport considerations are integral to the design of schemes and contribute to making high quality places. - 1.7.8 Promoting sustainable transport 105.
+The planning system should actively manage patterns of growth in support of these objectives.
+Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
+This can help to reduce congestion and emissions, and improve air quality and public health. - 1.7.9 Making effective use of land 120.
+Planning policies and decisions should: - a) encourage multiple benefits from both urban and rural land, including through mixed use schemes and taking opportunities to achieve net environmental gains - such as developments that would enable new habitat creation or improve public access to the countryside; - give substantial weight to the value of using suitable brownfield land within settlements for homes and other identified needs, and support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land; - c) promote and support the development of under-utilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively (for example converting space above shops, and building on or above service yards, car parks, lock-ups and railway infrastructure). - 1.7.10 Achieving appropriate densities 124.
+Planning policies and decisions should support development that makes efficient use of land, taking into account: - a) the availability and capacity of infrastructure and services both existing and proposed as well as their potential for further improvement - 1.7.11 Achieving well designed places 130.
+Planning policies and decisions should ensure that developments: - a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - d) establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit;

-- d) establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience.

-Meeting the challenge of climate change

-- 1.6.12 154.
-New development should be planned for in ways that can help to reduce greenhouse gas emissions, such as through its location, orientation and design. - 1.6.13 155.
-To help increase the use and supply of renewable and low carbon energy and heat, plans should: - (a) provide a positive strategy for energy from these sources, that maximises the potential for suitable development, while ensuring that adverse impacts are addressed satisfactorily (including cumulative landscape and visual impacts); - (b) consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development;
+- e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 1.7.12 Meeting the challenge of climate change 154.
+New development should be planned for in ways that can help to reduce greenhouse gas emissions, such as through its location, orientation and design. - 1.7.13 Meeting the challenge of climate change 155.
+To help increase the use and supply of renewable and low carbon energy and heat, plans should: - a) provide a positive strategy for energy from these sources, that maximises the potential for suitable development, while ensuring that adverse impacts are addressed satisfactorily (including cumulative landscape and visual impacts); - consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development.